-That Council adopt the revised Customer Complaints Policy.
+That Council adopt the revised Customer Complaints Policy as contained in Attachment 9.2.1.

 Victorian councils are required to revise their customer complaints policies by the end of 2021 in order to comply with new provisions relating to management of customer complaints set out in the Local Government Act 2020 (Vic).